This page outlines legal requirements for owners of greyhounds in Victoria. The following information applies to owners of:

 - GRV rules and requirements.

-All other requirements of the DA Act apply, including leashing/ muzzling requirements when in public places, along with not exercising more than four dogs at a time.
+All other requirements of the DA Act apply, including leashing requirements in public places, along with not exercising more than four dogs at a time.

-When a greyhound is no longer racing or breeding, they are classified as a pet greyhound and all dog ownership laws under the DA Act, including council registration, do apply.
+When a greyhound is no longer racing or breeding they classify as a pet greyhound and all dog ownership laws under the DA Act apply.

-Greyhounds that have passed through GRV's Greyhound Adoption Program (GAP), do not need to be muzzled in public places.
-These dogs have been temperament tested and socialised prior to being made available for adoption.
+Greyhounds that have passed through GRV's GAP have been temperament tested and socialised prior to being made available for adoption.
 They are identifiable by their individually numbered, green GAP collar.

-Note that all other legal requirements, such as registration with the local council in which they reside, still apply to GAP dogs and they must always be leashed when in public places.
+All legal requirements of the DA Act, still apply to GAP dogs and they must always be leashed when in public places.

 General advice and information

-For more information on responsible pet ownership call the Customer Service Centre on 136 186 (for the cost of a local call) or email email@example.com.
+For more information on responsible pet ownership call the Customer Service Centre on 136 186 or email firstname.lastname@example.org.